Success 101 & Academic Momentum

 Eastern Promise Students Taking EOU Classes In Their High School Classroom

 - Verify the course information with your high school instructor.
-The tuition for these courses for the 2015-16 academic year is $31/credit.
+The tuition for this course for the 2016-17 academic year is $31/credit.

-- Complete and submit the online High School Registration Form
+- Complete and submit the online High School Non-Admit Application

 - After completing and submitting the online registration form, the confirmation provides two forms to fill out, print and sign.
 We are providing the two forms below for your convenience:

-Eastern Promise Parent Financial Responsibility Form - requires a parent/guardian signature
+Eastern Promise Parent Financial Responsibility Form – Academic Year 2016-17 - requires a parent/guardian signature

 Consent to Release Information Form